Student Financial Aid

 Quantitative Standard–Pace

 There are two quantitative SAP measures.
 The first measure is known as “Pace”.
 The Pace is measured by the result of the division of the cumulative number of hours the student has successfully completed by the cumulative number of hours the student attempted.
 For programs measured in clock hours, Pace is evaluated using the cumulative clock hours required to be completed, as expressed in calendar time.
 Remedial courses are not included in the SAP quantitative measures.
-All students must have completed a minimum of 67% of credit hours attempted in order to graduate within 150% of the normal timeframe.
+All students must have completed a minimum of 67% of credit hours attempted to graduate within 150% of the normal timeframe.

 The following are included in the Pace calculation: